chef/chef-web-docs/content/saas/register_nodes.md

 +++
-title = "Register Existing Nodes to Chef SaaS Environment" draft = false
+title = "Redirect existing nodes to Chef SaaS" draft = false
 [menu]
   [menu.saas]
-    title = "Register Nodes"
+    title = "Redirect nodes"
     identifier = "chef_infra/Register Nodes to Chef SaaS Environment" parent = "chef_saas"
     weight = 50
 +++

-When everything has been set up and restored to the new Chef environment, you must redirect the nodes under management from AWS OpsWorks to Chef SaaS.
+After you've migrated to Chef SaaS, you must redirect Chef Infra Client nodes from AWS OpsWorks to Chef SaaS.
 This guide provides recommendations on how to accomplish this.

 ## Prerequisites

-There are some prerequisites to be aware of before you start working on the Chef environment of Chef SaaS:
+The following are prerequisites for migrating nodes from AWS OpsWorks to Chef SaaS:

 - AWS OpsWorks must be running Chef Automate 2.0.
 - A Chef SaaS environment must be configured.
 Refer to the [Getting Started with Chef SaaS](/saas/get_started/) page.